Claudio Zolla: Biography

 In 2015, Zolla attained press coverage as he confronted President Nicolás Maduro of Venezuela outside the United Nations headquarters in New York City.
 Engaging in a debate, Maduro mocked Zolla's views on capitalism and invited him over to Venezuela to "learn the truth".
+To which Zolla retaliated by condemning his socialist ideals and how he governs his nation.
 The debate ended shortly after as both men parted ways.